uab-cgds-worthey/rosalution/README.md

 ### Deploying With Docker-Compose

 Deploy Rosalution from the project's root directory using `docker-compose`.
-Be sure that `./setup.sh` has been recently for any recent dependency updates to be installed in all of the subdirectories.
+Be sure that `./setup.sh` has been run recently for any recent dependency updates to be installed in all of the subdirectories.

 ```bash